intel/ikgt-manifest/readme.txt

 This can be adjusted upwards or downwards to accommodate different systems and usages.
-For example systems with large amount of RAM and CPUs will need more RAM.
+For example systems with large amount of RAM and CPUs will need more memory.
 For usages in embedded systems the value can similarly be adjusted downwards.

-Typical indication of failure due to lack of memory is the target screen will turn black when booting iKGT.
+Target system launch can fail due to lack of memory.

 =============================================================================
 Known problems